 According to the report, the researchers found that Astro Guru — popular astrology, horoscope and palmistry app with over 10 million downloads — has a misconfiguration.

 All CPR researchers had to do was attempt to access the data.
-There was nothing in place to stop the unauthorised access from happening, it added.
+It added that nothing was in place to stop the unauthorized access from happening.

-The report said that an effective mobile threat defense solution needs to be able to detect and respond to a variety of different attacks while providing a positive user experience.
+The report said that an effective mobile threat defense solution must be able to detect and respond to various attacks while providing a positive user experience.